ShoshinX/Discord_google_forms_verifier/README.md

 # Discord verifier server
 - runs on port 4000 of the server
+- to install yarn packages use `yarn install`
 - to run use `yarn run run`

 # Required